ailiskab-hub/pronufa/README.md

 - `mutate` — print a sequence with one random replacement.
 Any nucleotide is replaced with A, T, C, G if it is DNA, and with A, U, C, G if it is RNA.
 This preserves the register of the original sequence
 - `deletion` - prints a sequence with an arbitrary deletion if the sequence contains more than three nucleotides

-## Tool for working with nucleic acids sequences
+## Tool for working with amino acids sequences
 In the file `protein_tool.py ` contains the function `protein_tool'.
 It takes as input the name of the procedure and the sequence of amino acids, or two sequences, in the case of some procedures.
 This chair is designed for processing protein sequences.
 **List of procedures:**
 - `calculate_amino_acid_percentages` - calculation of the relative amino acid composition